Mandatory tools

 If you’ve bought the standard kit (no tools included) and don’t have them, now would be a good time to borrow or purchase them.

 If you plan to dive into the world of DIY projects, you should consider getting a more expensive one with more features.
-There are also many soldering irons with interchangeable tips that can be particularly useful when working with much smaller components.
+Many soldering irons with interchangeable tips can be particularly useful when working with much smaller components.

 And as such, it requires some real tools.